Beyond ATE: Multi-Criteria Design for A/B Testing: Problem Formulation

-When $\beta=1$, this assumption is assuming $L$-lipschitz.
-The assumption of H\"older smoothness is one of the most widely considered in non-parametric bandit problems (\cite{rigollet2010nonparametric}).
-And mild assumption of lipschitz continuity is also broadly adopted in causal inference literature in order to have proper estimation of conditional outcome and treatment effect (\cite{wager2024causal}).
-While we provide a tight theoretical characterization for every $\beta$ H\"older smoothness, in practice taking $\beta=1$ to assume Lipschitz continuity is perhaps the most natural setting.
+for some $L > 0$.
+Such assumption is also broadly adopted and considered minimal in causal inference literature in order to have proper estimation of conditional outcome and treatment effect \citep{wager2024causal}.
 We define the conditional average treatment effect (CATE) of a feature $x$ as $\Delta_f(x):=f^{(2)}(x)-f^{(1)}(x)$, for any $X \in \mathcal{X}$.
 Denote all possible distributions satisfying the mentioned assumptions to constitute a feasible set $\mathcal{E}_0$.
-As described in section \ref{sec:intro}, people are interested in designing a policy $\pi$ with the following objectives: \begin{enumerate} \item \textbf{Minimize Cumulative Regret}: The expected cumulative regret is
+As described in Section \ref{sec:intro}, we are interested in designing a policy $\pi$ with the following objectives: \begin{enumerate} \item \textbf{Minimize Cumulative Regret}: The expected cumulative regret is

 where $\pi^*(x) = \arg\max_i f^{(i)}(x)$ is the oracle optimal policy. \item \textbf{Minimize Estimation Error}: After $n$ rounds, an estimator of CATE $\hat{\Delta}(X)$ maps the history $\mathcal{H}_n:= \{X_t, a_t, Y_t\}_{t=1}^n$ to an estimation of $\Delta(X)$ .
 The estimation error is